CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 04.md

 ### Task 01: Create a New mysql user

-1. On start menu search for MySQLworkbench and click on the result.
+1. On start menu search for MySQLworkbench and click on the **MySQLworkbench** .

    ![](Media/017.png)